symbol/symbol-docs/source/serialization/coresystem.rst

 VotingKeyLinkTransaction
 ========================

-This transaction is required for node operators wanting to vote for finalized blocks.
+This transaction is required for node operators wanting to vote for :ref:`finalized <finalization>` blocks.

-Announce a VotingKeyLinkTransaction to associate a |BLS| public key with an account during a fixed period.
-An account can have active up to ``3`` different voting keys at the same time.
+Announce a VotingKeyLinkTransaction to associate a voting key with an account during a fixed period.
+An account can be linked to up to ``3`` different voting keys at the same time.

-The recommended production setting is always to have registered at least  ``2`` keys with different ``endPoint`` values to ensure a key is registered after the first key expires.
+The recommended production setting is to always have at least ``2`` linked keys with different ``endPoint`` values to ensure a key is registered after the first one expires.
+See more details here :ref:`in this guide <manual-enable-voting>`.

 **Version**: 0x01